redwoodjs/redwoodjs-com-archive/cookbook/windows_setup.md

 Next, you should start the amazing [**Redwood Tutorial**](https://learn.redwoodjs.com/docs/tutorial/installation-starting-development) to learn how to use the framework.

-Or run `yarn create redwood-app ./myApp` to get started with a new project.
+Or run `yarn create redwood-app myApp` to get started with a new project.

 >⚠️ Heads Up